 There are 1015 - 1016 ants alive in the world at any one time according to Holldobler and Wilson in the book Superorganism: The beauty, elegance and strangeness of insect societies (2009).

 In some rain forests the biomass of ants can be 4 times the biomass of all vertebrates combined!

 Ants farming aphids

-The photograph on the left shows ants guarding aphids while the aphids suck sap from a rose bush.
-The aphids get too much sugar from the sap and excrete it (this liquid is called honeydew) and the ants lap it up, drinking some themselves, and taking the rest home for their nestmates and grubs.
+The photograph on the right shows ants (Lasius niger) guarding aphids while the aphids suck sap from a rose bush.
+The aphids get too much sugar from the sap and excrete it (this liquid is called honeydew) and the ants lap it up; drinking some themselves, and taking the rest home for their nest mates and grubs.

 The tip of every leaf was guarded by at least one ant, and other ants patrolled over the aphids, and up and down the stems.
 Any other insect, or even a camera strap would be nipped and squirted with formic acid.
 So the aphids are free to suck in peace and the ant gets a sugary reward.
 And the rose bush?
 Well it was quite a big bush and a short time later it had many fragrant blooms.

 In temperate regions there is little visible ant activity during the winter.
 As the temperature rises sexual - males and queens - are produced, and these have wings.
 Sexuals from different nest are released at the same time.
 The conditions at the time of release